jonathanchinwei/jonathanchinwei.github.io/content/posts/ICC-Africa-2.md

 tags: ["IR"]
 ---

 **The motivation for this two-part write-up originated in competitive debate, where ICC-Africa relations were a frequent topic of discussion.
-An international relations seminar course I took in first year gave me the opportunity to write a policy brief on the issue, from which this write-up is inspired.
+An international relations seminar course I took in first year gave me the opportunity to write a policy brief on the issue, from which this write-up is conjured.
 In Part 1, I dive into the history of the relationship between the ICC and Africa to set a context to a discussion on the present and future in Part 2.**

 # The ICC's Current Policy Towards Africa